NIKSS-vSwitch/nikss/mininet/README.md

 You should see the Mininet CLI.

-### Configure PSA-eBPF switch
+### Configure NIKSS switch

-Once you have the Mininet topology running, you can configure PSA-eBPF switch(es).
+Once you have the Mininet topology running, you can configure NIKSS switch(es).
 You can do it by:
 - extending the Python script to install table entries automatically.
 The `demo.py` provides an example in lines 48-49, or
 - manually executing `nikss-ctl` commands from Mininet CLI.
 For example, `s1 nikss-ctl table add ..` executes the `nikss-ctl` command on switch `s1`.